pHastCam/LED_Measurement/README.md

+This repository supports a University of Washington project to develop a low-cost imaging tool that measures pH changes induced by coatings that host dye indicators.
+The first milestone of this project is to use pH indicator strips as reliable quantitative sensors, achieving specs established by UNICEF.
+Ultimately, we plan to use these tools to screen for hypoxic-ischemic encephalopathy in babies.

+##LED measurement and data prep for modeling##
 | <img src="set-up.jpg" width="2400"> | This figure shows the LED measurement set-up.
 The feature labeled 'A' is the ring LED enclosed in a lab-made low-cost semi-integrating sphere.
 The assembly is shown in the lower left corner.
 A1 shows the ring LED baffled with a plastic petri dish coated with diffuse white paint.
 A2 is the semi-sphere also coated with diffuse white paint.
 The top of the semi-sphere is connected to a fiber optic cable that collects light for measurement by the USB2000 spectroradiometer (B).
 A cable connecting the spectroradiometer to the laptop computer (C) (via a USB port) provides power to the spectroradiometer.
 It serves as a conduit for instructions and data between the Python script hosted on the laptop and the USB2000. |
 |---------------------------------------------|:----------------------------------------------|